Starpad/capstone_farm/README.md

 ## Motivation

 This is the final project of the Full-Stack Web Developer Nanodegree.
 It should cover and test all topics from the course.
 I chose to create my own theme for the project and created a few endpoints for a virtual farm.
+The farm can have animals from a selection of species.

 The farm has to autohrization roles, one is the guest and the other is the farm manager.
 It will be described down below.